rinspect/rinspect/README.md

 Rinspect is a tool which builds upon the popular Clang/LLVM compiler framework for handling C code written for the Linux/PThreads platform.
 It could support sequential memory model, total store order memory model and partial store order memory order.
-If test programs has loop, it should have bounded.

 # Architecture